Thread block (CUDA programming): Streaming multiprocessors

 The hardware schedules thread blocks to an SM.
 In general an SM can handle multiple thread blocks at the same time.
 An SM may contain up to 8 thread blocks in total.
 A thread ID is assigned to a thread by its respective SM.

 Whenever an SM executes a thread block, all the threads inside the thread block are executed at the same time.
 Hence to free a memory of a thread block inside the SM, it is critical that the entire set of threads in the block have concluded execution.
 Each thread block is divided in scheduled units known as a warp.
 These are discussed in detail in the following section.

 The warp scheduler of SM decides which of the warp gets prioritized during issuance of instructions.
 Some of the warp prioritizing policies have also been discussed in the following sections.

 Warps

 On the hardware side, a thread block is composed of ‘warps’.
-A warp is a set of 32 threads within a thread block such that all the threads in a warp execute the same instruction.
-These threads are selected serially by the SM.
+(This term is from weaving.